MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserEventInstance.md

   - `[BodyPreview <String>]`: The preview of the message associated with the event.
 It is in text format.
   - `[Calendar <IMicrosoftGraphCalendar>]`: calendar
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[AllowedOnlineMeetingProviders <String[]>]`: Represent the online meeting service providers that can be used to create online meetings in this calendar.
 Possible values are: unknown, skypeForBusiness, skypeForConsumer, teamsForBusiness.
     - `[CalendarPermissions <IMicrosoftGraphCalendarPermission[]>]`: The permissions of the users with whom the calendar is shared.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[AllowedRoles <String[]>]`: List of allowed sharing or delegating permission levels for the calendar.
 Possible values are: none, freeBusyRead, limitedRead, read, write, delegateWithoutPrivateEventAccess, delegateWithPrivateEventAccess, custom.
       - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
       - `[IsInsideOrganization <Boolean?>]`: True if the user in context (sharee or delegate) is inside the same organization as the calendar owner.
       - `[IsRemovable <Boolean?>]`: True if the user can be removed from the list of sharees or delegates for the specified calendar, false otherwise.
 The 'My organization' user determines the permissions other people within your organization have to the given calendar.
 You cannot remove 'My organization' as a sharee to a calendar.
       - `[Role <String>]`: calendarRoleType
-    - `[CalendarView <IMicrosoftGraphEvent[]>]`: The calendar view for the calendar.
+    - `[CalendarView <IMicrosoftGraphEvent1[]>]`: The calendar view for the calendar.
 Navigation property.
 Read-only.
     - `[CanEdit <Boolean?>]`: true if the user can write to the calendar, false otherwise.
 This property is true for the user who created the calendar.
-This property is also true for a user who has been shared a calendar and granted write access.
+This property is also true for a user who has been shared a calendar and granted write access, through an Outlook client or the corresponding calendarPermission resource.
+Read-only.
     - `[CanShare <Boolean?>]`: true if the user has the permission to share the calendar, false otherwise.
 Only the user who created the calendar can share it.
+Read-only.
     - `[CanViewPrivateItems <Boolean?>]`: true if the user can read calendar items that have been marked private, false otherwise.
+This property is set through an Outlook client or the corresponding calendarPermission resource.
+Read-only.
     - `[ChangeKey <String>]`: Identifies the version of the calendar object.
 Every time the calendar is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
     - `[Color <String>]`: calendarColor
     - `[DefaultOnlineMeetingProvider <String>]`: onlineMeetingProviderType
-    - `[Events <IMicrosoftGraphEvent[]>]`: The events in the calendar.
+    - `[Events <IMicrosoftGraphEvent1[]>]`: The events in the calendar.
 Navigation property.
 Read-only.
     - `[HexColor <String>]`: The calendar color, expressed in a hex color code of three hexadecimal values, each ranging from 00 to FF and representing the red, green, or blue components of the color in the RGB color space.
 If the user has never explicitly set a color for the calendar, this property is  empty.
-Read-only.
     - `[IsDefaultCalendar <Boolean?>]`: true if this is the default calendar where new events are created by default, false otherwise.
     - `[IsRemovable <Boolean?>]`: Indicates whether this user calendar can be deleted from the user mailbox.
     - `[IsTallyingResponses <Boolean?>]`: Indicates whether this user calendar supports tracking of meeting responses.
 Only meeting invites sent from users' primary calendars support tracking of meeting responses.
     - `[MultiValueExtendedProperties <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>]`: The collection of multi-value extended properties defined for the calendar.
 Read-only.
 Nullable.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[Value <String[]>]`: A collection of property values.
     - `[Name <String>]`: The calendar name.
     - `[Owner <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[SingleValueExtendedProperties <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>]`: The collection of single-value extended properties defined for the calendar.
 Read-only.
 Nullable.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[Value <String>]`: A property value.
   - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the event.
 Nullable.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
   - `[HasAttachments <Boolean?>]`: Set to true if the event has attachments.
   - `[HideAttendees <Boolean?>]`: When set to true, each attendee only sees themselves in the meeting request and meeting Tracking list.
 Default is false.
   - `[ICalUId <String>]`: A unique identifier for an event across calendars.
 This ID is different for each occurrence in a recurring series.
 Read-only.
   - `[Importance <String>]`: importance
-  - `[Instances <IMicrosoftGraphEvent[]>]`: The occurrences of a recurring series, if the event is a series master.
+  - `[Instances <IMicrosoftGraphEvent1[]>]`: The occurrences of a recurring series, if the event is a series master.
 This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but does not include occurrences that have been cancelled from the series.
 Navigation property.
 Read-only.
 Nullable.
   - `[IsAllDay <Boolean?>]`:
   - `[IsCancelled <Boolean?>]`:
   - `[IsDraft <Boolean?>]`: